 Whether it’s controlling your household lights, operating a smart lock, or rolling a digital die (try it yourself with “Hey Google, roll a die.”), the Google Home has you covered.
 But what good is having control of household gadgets without the gadgets themselves?
-Here, we’ve gathered the best Google Home accessories money can buy so you can get the most out of your device.
+We’ve rounded up the best Google Home accessories money can buy, so you can get the most out of your device.

 Note: These products should also work with the Google Home Mini and Max, as well as the Nest Hub and Hub Max.
-Furthermore, these accessories should work with most 3rd party Google Assistant devices as well.
+Furthermore, these accessories should work with most third-party Google Assistant devices as well.

 Best Google Home accessories: